“I am proud of the honor I have done my sire’s memory.”

 GM: “Her appetites took her far from the lands of her birth.
 During the great uprising of progeny, she numbered among the Qābīlites who attacked Cairo’s elders.
-Though hers was not the hand that slew my sire, her actions facilitated his final death by emboldening others towards actions they might not otherwise have considered—filial piety and reverence for one’s ancestors are more ingrained in our culture than yours.
+Though hers was not the hand that slew my sire, her actions facilitated his final death by emboldening others towards actions they might not otherwise have considered—filial piety and reverence for one’s ancestors are more ingrained in our culture than in yours.
 I am grateful for your part in righting an old wrong.”

 Caroline: The reply gives Caroline pause for a moment, but only that.

-“I am little surprised to hear she made enemies both near and far, but I would not deceive you, emira: though I am gladdened her end has brought some measure of closure to an old wounds and that we are united by the satisfaction of it, I would have struck her down for many reasons all my own.”
+“I am little surprised to hear she made enemies both near and far, but I would not deceive you, Emira: though I am gladdened her end has brought some measure of closure to an old wounds and that we are united by the satisfaction of it, I would have struck her down for many reasons all my own.”